padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ./test_group -run -prop ../etc/group-query.properties
 ```

-The `group-query.properties` will fail since the mappting tables have not been created.
+The `group-query.properties` will fail since the mapping tables have not been created.
 You can create them from the Management Center or as follows.

 First, get the cluster IP address.